lespicker/jekyll-bootstrap/dagger/faq.md

 **Surely Herihor was real?**

 Yes, no and maybe.
 It is certainly likely that all the early kings had a military chief to take care of armed struggles.
 This role became more formalized as Egypt matured.
 So, I extrapolated back from what we know from the historical record in later dynasties to my creation of the Herihor character.

+**Did women really enjoy certain right sin ancient Egypt?**

+That is absolutely true.
+Even from early times women had the right to initiate divorce, to run their own businesses, to inherit and disburse their assets.
+And these are only some of the rights enjoyed by women.
+That is not to say that women were viewed as equal to men, but they did have certain basic protections and legal rights.

 **More questions?**